who i am

 I also followed the workout routines of NBA stars like LeBron James, Chris Paul, and John Wall.

-The workout plans they did helped me fall in love with training.
+The workout plans they developed helped me fall in love with training.

 After searching and studying everything related to pectus excavatum, I printed out the stories of people who corrected their indented chests non-surgically.